 The success of the business is heavily dependent on the judgment and ability of the members of the Issuer's leadership.
 If they are unable to attend to the business for health or personal reasons for an extended period of time, the business may suffer.
 If members of the Issuer's leadership team or other key management personnel leave, the Issuer may have difficulty replacing them, and the business may suffer.
-There can be no assurance that the Issuer will be able to successfully attract and retain the leadership team and other key management personnel needed.
+To mitigate these risks, the leadership team is focused on transferring decades of industry knowledge of operations, suppliers, recipes and techniques to a repeatable and scalable brand.
+However, there can be no assurance that the transfer of knowledge will be adequate without the current leadership, or that Issuer will be able to successfully attract and retain the leadership team and other key management personnel.